prwitt/azure-demos/azure-security/README.md

 # <a name="governance"></a>Lab 4: Governance

-This mini lab will focus on [Azure Resource Manager Policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview).
+This mini-lab will focus on [Azure Resource Manager Policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview).
 Here you will see how to restrict a deployment to a given region.
 You can find other policy samples [here](https://docs.microsoft.com/en-us/azure/governance/policy/samples/).

 From Azure Cloud Shell on [Azure Portal](https://portal.azure.com), perform the following steps: